AshleyRoll/cppcon21/presentation/docs/slides/01-intro.md

   - no need for vendor specific extensions
   - Incorporate Validation

-- Dicsussion
+- Writing Complex Compile-Time Code
   - Examples have result types (size) known to compiler
   - Allocating Memory
-  - `std` Containers
   - parameters are not constant in the constexpr context

-- Writing Complex Compile-Time Code
+  - Turning functions in to libraries
+    - Dealing with user supplied input as lambdas
   - STL containers and algorithms
   - Building Types from user data
-  - Limitations and Work-arounds

 - String Compression